lyfnsmile/webpack-react-es6/README.md

-# React webpack starter template
+# webpack react es6 template

 The aim of this repository is to provide a template for developing [React](https://facebook.github.io/react/) based applications using ES6 syntax and [webpack](https://webpack.github.io/) as a module bundler.